blowfishpro/B9-Aerospace/README.md

 # Aerodynamics

-While we take pains to ensure the parts are balanced in the stock drag model, we all use either NEAR or FAR.
-The stock drag model is unsupported.
+While we take pains to ensure the parts are balanced in the stock drag model, most of the testing has been done using FAR.
+Parts may not behave ideally under the stock drag issue.

-For the best possible experience with spaceplanes in Kerbal Space Program, you will need to install one of these two mods:
+For the best possible experience with spaceplanes in Kerbal Space Program, you will need to install FAR: